 When developing my own sigils I contacted angels and others spirits for guidance, and worked with those beings to hone and perfect the magick.
 In time, the sigils I invented worked.
 Then I wondered whether they would be as effective for others as they were for me.
 To my disappointment they were not.
 At least, not at first.
 After I’d used them for long enough, other people found they could use my sigils and get results.
 And when more people used the sigils regularly, they took on a new level of power.
 There comes a point where a created sigil seems to take on a life of its own.
 Once the sigil has been quickened in this way, anybody can use it.
 This is true of any magickal practice.
 The formula used in Words of Power is not traditional, even though it uses many traditional angelic names.
-The process is one that we came up with ourselves, but through repeated use it works so well that just about anybody can use the technique and get results.
+The process is one that we came up with ourselves, with the ordering of the names based on a treasured text from our private collection.
+Through repeated use it works so well that just about anybody can use the technique and get results.

 In practical terms, this means that I still like to find good source material as a starting point for my magick, but then work to develop simplified methods that cut out as much of the dross as possible.
 Invention is an essential part of magick, but not the whole story.
 When magick has worked for others, we should not throw it out and assume that everything we invent will work just as well.
 At the same time, there’s no need to assume that just because something has been around for centuries that it can’t be improved upon.
 Indeed, the whole purpose of our project has been to find the most practical ways of getting magick to work, whatever its origin.